neuroinformatics-unit/derotation/docs/source/user_guide/key_concepts.md

 ## Simulated data

-Use the `Rotator` and `SyntheticData` classes to generate test data:
+Use the {class}`derotation.simulate.line_scanning_microscope.Rotator` and {class}`derotation.simulate.synthetic_data.SyntheticData` classes to generate test data:

-- `Rotator`: applies line-by-line rotation to an image stack, simulating a rotating microscope.
+- {class}`derotation.simulate.line_scanning_microscope.Rotator`: applies line-by-line rotation to an image stack, simulating a rotating microscope.
 It can be used to generate challenging synthetic data that include wrong centers of rotation and out of imaging plane rotations.
-- `SyntheticData`: creates fake cell images, assigns rotation angles, and generates synthetic stacks.
+- {class}`derotation.simulate.synthetic_data.SyntheticData`: creates fake cell images, assigns rotation angles, and generates synthetic stacks.
 This is especially useful for validating both the incremental and full pipelines under known conditions.

 ![Rotator](../_static/rotator.gif)

-This is an example of a synthetic dataset with two cells generated with the `Rotator` class.
+This is an example of a synthetic dataset with two cells generated with the {class}`derotation.simulate.line_scanning_microscope.Rotator` class.

 ---

 ## Limitations

-Derotation supports two experimental configurations: randomized full rotations (in the `FullRotation` pipeline) and small-step incremental rotations (`IncrementalPipeline`).
+Derotation supports two experimental configurations: randomized full rotations (in the {class}`derotation.analysis.full_derotation_pipeline.FullPipeline`) and small-step incremental rotations ({class}`derotation.analysis.incremental_derotation_pipeline.IncrementalPipeline`).
 Other rotation paradigms are not currently supported out of the box.

 The package assumes strict input formats — TIFF stacks for images and `.bin` files with analog signals following a specific channel order.
 Both pipelines require:
 - timing of rotation ticks, which are used to compute rotation angles;